mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md

 When an as-set/route-set does not contain an `src-members` attribute, the resolver SHOULD consider the values of `members` and `mp-members`.
-These objects may still be encountered if they were created or updated before adoption of `src-members`, or the objects have not been updated since.
+These objects may be encountered if they were created or updated before adoption of `src-members`, or the objects have not been updated since.
 If references are found to a set, and there are multiple sets with this primary key known to the resolver, the behavior is